annagabain/Mom-Schedule/README.md

 ### Homepage

-#### Welcoming Intro

 The welcoming intorduction is visible to everyone, regardless of their log in status.
 This overview provides information about the application features and functionality.
-Sample screenshots show what to expect seeing once registered and logged in.
+Sample screenshots show what to expect once registered and logged in.

 <img width="70%" alt="welcome page" src="documentation_for_github_readme/welcoming_intro.jpg">

-#### Site Header and Log in
+### Site Header and Log in

+The site header contains Mom Schedule clickable logo that leads to the homepage.

 <img width="70%" alt="welcome page" src="documentation_for_github_readme/header_and_login.jpg">

+As well as the login status and greeting the user by their username.
+There is a dropdon button to log out of the application directly.

 <img width="70%" alt="welcome page" src="documentation_for_github_readme/header_and_login_dropdown.jpg">

 ### Authentication and Authorization

+The application provides an Authentication and Authorization mechanism by enabling the user to register a personal account.
+There are several pages that request authorized view, as well as authentication of the user account to be able to store individual data.

 *Register and Log in*